site24x7/plugins/prestodb/README.md

 - Download and install the latest version of the [Site24x7 Linux agent] (https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.

 - Plugin Uses "JPype" python library.
 This module is used to execute the jmx query and get data.
-Execute the below command to install python JPype modeule in your server.
+Execute the below command to install python JPype module in your server.

       pip install JPype1